GLORY-JAIN/e-commerce-application-follow-along/README.md

 Milestone 17 - Updated the user schema to store cart products .
 Created an end point to receive the product details and store in database.

+Milestone 18 - Created an endpoint to receive request from cart page.
+Created an backend endpoint to fetch all the products inside cart with user mail.